 Omega-3 DHA is used as a structural fatty acid and not as a source of energy in the brain.
 The brain areas of greatest metabolic activity, the mitochondria, synaptic junctions and inner cell membranes, have the highest concentrations of omega-3 DHA where it is involved in many cellular functions.

 DHA’s role includes anti-inflammatory actions

 Omega-3 DHA is the only omega-3 retained by the brain and comprises 25% of the neural membrane fatty acid structure, in particular the inner membranes, where it has a vital role in normal brain functioning, learning, visual acuity and general health.
-The beneficial effects of omega-3 DHA may be mediated through enhanced neurogenesis, synaptogenisis and monoamine transmission, modulated neurotransmission via improved cellular fluidity, and anti-oxidant reduction of inflammatory cytokines3,4.
-Animal studies have identified omega-3 DHA as having a beneficial effect on mood in a manner similar to mood stabilizers.
+The beneficial effects of omega-3 DHA supplements may be mediated through enhanced neurogenesis, synaptogenisis and monoamine transmission, modulated neurotransmission via improved cellular fluidity, and anti-oxidant reduction of inflammatory cytokines3,4.
+Animal studies have identified omega-3 DHA as having a beneficial effect on mood in a manner similar to mood stabilizers and anti anxiety and depression medication.
 All have a common pathway in reducing the pro-inflammatory omega-6 arachidonic acid in neurotransmitter signaling5.

 High DHA plus Vitamin B significantly reduced cognitive decline.